anuradhawick/LRBinner/README.md

 * Contigs from long reads assemblies can now be binned!
 * Taxonomic binning of long reads paused till next update

+## Use Docker!

+`Dockerfile` is now available.
+(If you're familiar deploying a docker file, No Image pushed yet)

 ## Dependencies
 LRBinner is coded purely using C++ (v9) and Python 3.7.
 To run LRBinner, you will need to install the following python and C++ modules.